HISTORY of the

 -

-The Overseas Highway is Completed
+The Oversea Highway is Completed

 -

 The F.E.C.
 Railway was washed up in more ways than one - it was bankrupt like Monroe County.
 Monroe County's population was mostly in Key West; therefore, for the county to survive, either the railroad or the highway had to exist.
 The highway in the Upper Keys was not seriously damaged.
 The highway won and the F.E.C. right-of-way from Florida City to Key West was available for $640,000 plus some tax debts to be forgiven.
-The Public Works Administration approved a loan to the Overseas Road and Toll Bridge District for $3.6 million.
+The Public Works Administration Public Works Administration approved a loan to the Overseas Road and Toll Bridge District for $3,527,429 million.
 The District in turn issued revenue bonds to be repaid with road tolls.
 The grand total was now about $8 million, roughly one-seventh what it cost Flagler to build the railroad, and roughly equal to the Army Corps of Engineers estimate just to bridge the water gaps.

 B. M. Duncan was chosen as the District's general manager and chief engineer to convert the railroad bridges.
 First purchased was the railroad right-of-way.
 For a vehicular highway it had to be much wider than the width of a railroad track.
 Sealed bids were opened on May 18, 1937 to start the project.
 The State Road Department constructed concrete bridges on timber piles at Tavernier, Snake and Whale Harbor channels.
 Groves, Lundin & Cox did the Upper Keys' roadwork.
 The two moveable spans were done in-house by the District.